AtlasLinux/atlas/README.md

 `clean`: removes build artifacts from `build/`, `iso/` and `src/**/build/`

+For ease of use, `run.sh` exists to compile, build and install modules/files and run automatically.

 ### Creating an application for AtlasLinux

 Atlas' top-level `Makefile` utilises a clever build system, where is automagically builds all `Makefile`s within the `src/` dir.
 To get started, create a diractory where the eventual application will be located: